Sup2point0/integrity/faq.md

 And [Addvent](questions/addvent/) was for Addvent, there’s a reason the questions were accessible.

+### Why do questions have no difficulty indicator?
+Assigning difficulties to maths questions is painfully nontrivial, so I adopted the approach of “I’m just not even gonna try.”

+Update: This may change.
+See [Docs / Difficulties](https://sup2point0.github.io/integrity/docs/difficulties).

 ### I’ve finished all the questions, do you have any more?
 Hello!!
 Congratulations on solving so many, and tysm for using *Integrity*!